 - Additional marketing channel

 Not only are there co-marketing opportunities, but you should treat your integration profile within the SaaS marketplace as an additional marketing channel.
-With most integration marketplaces they are a free opportunity to test copy, headlines, post updates, and provide ‘how to’ guides for potential customers, giving them a unique insight into your SaaS application.
+With most integration marketplaces they are a free opportunity to test copy and headlines.
+As well as post updates, and provide ‘how-to’ guides for potential customers.
+This gives them a unique insight into your SaaS application.

 - Greater transparency due open environment